jeanmichelscherer/jeanmichelscherer.github.io/_pages/about.md

 About
 ======
-I am currently a postdoc at Laboratoire Navier from Ecole des Ponts et Chaussées and at Laboratoire de Mécanique des Solides from Ecole Polytechnique.
+I am currently a postdoctoral researcher at Laboratoire Navier from Ecole des Ponts et Chaussées and at Laboratoire de Mécanique des Solides from Ecole Polytechnique.
 My current research focuses on multiphase-field modelling of anisotropic brittle fracture.

 Email
 ------